wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

    * TDTM = Table-Driven Trigger Management
    <br /><br />

+* <a target="_blank" href="https://vlocity.com/resources/industry-cloud-dictionary">Vlocity's industry cloud dictionary</a>

-* Use a game to learn them <a target="_blank" href="https://quizlet.com/306205592/">on my Quizlet</a>.
+* Use a game to learn terms <a target="_blank" href="https://quizlet.com/306205592/">on my Quizlet</a>.
 Please let me know if you see any terms missing.

 * <a target="_blank" href="https://quizlet.com/216046018/salesforce-admin-flash-cards/">Quizlet on Saleforce Admin quiz</a>

 ## Office Locations